MA Film Studies

 Coursework and assessment

-Written coursework in each taught 30-credit unit comprises a 6,000-word essay or its equivalent, such as essays, log books, evaluation reports, project critiques and practice analysis.
+Written coursework in each taught 30-credit unit comprises a 6,000-word essay or its equivalent, such as video essays, log books, evaluation reports, project critiques and practice analysis.

 The dissertation is a 15,000-word project on a topic chosen in consultation with the dissertation supervisor.